brandur/sorg/content/articles/heroku-values.md

 But things get a little more murky when examining them in closer detail.
 You of course want to look for people who are good at what they do, but it may be even more important for them to be flexible enough to jump in and fix bugs or modify almost any project.
-This requires a degree of being able to learn indepedently and figure things out for themselves that not everyone is well-suited for, but if achieved will result in fewer disruptions to the rest of the team and more work output overall.
+This requires a degree of being able to learn independently and figure things out for themselves that not everyone is well-suited for, but if achieved will result in fewer disruptions to the rest of the team and more work output overall.
 These ideal candidates may not be able to do a good job of